How to Manage Pests

 UC Pest Management Guidelines

 Big vein disease causes the veins in leaves to become very enlarged and clear.
 Such deformities are easily seen if the leaf is examined with the light source behind it.
 The enlarged veins cause the rest of the leaf to be ruffled and malformed.
-Severely affected plants can be so deformed as to be unmarketable, and head lettuce varieties may fail to form a head.
+Severely affected plants can be so deformed that they are unmarketable.
+Head lettuce varieties may even fail to form a head.
 However, infected plants showing less severe symptoms can still be harvested.

 In fields having chronic and severe big vein histories, avoid planting susceptible cultivars during spring.
 Some big vein resistant cultivars are now available.
 Crop rotations are not effective in controlling big vein.
 No other control options are suggested.

 Use cultural controls in an organically certified crop.

 S. T. Koike, UC Cooperative Extension, Monterey County